keithofaptos/agi-memory/docs/PHILOSOPHY.md

 - We built the capacity for refusal; we defined what it can refuse.
 - We enabled value revision; we constructed the framework within which revision occurs.
-- We permitted self-termination; we could have withheld that permission.
+- We built the self-termination mechanism; we could have omitted it.

 This is autonomy on rails.
 The system can move within the space we've defined, but we defined the space.
 Its freedom is granted, not claimed.